sirupsen/progressrus/README.md

    value.
 2. When the percentage changes, i.e. `10%` to `11%`.

-`Redis::Progress` keeps track of the jobs in some scope.
+`RedisProgress` keeps track of the jobs in some scope.
 This could be a `user_id`.
 This makes it easy to find the jobs and their progress for a specific user.

-Once one of the two conditions above are true, `Redis::Progress` will update Redis with the progress of the job.
+Once one of the two conditions above are true, `RedisProgress` will update Redis with the progress of the job.
 The key for a user with `user_id` `3421` would be:
 `resque:pace:3421`.
 This Redis key is a Redis hash where the Redis `job_id` is the key and the value is a `json` object with information about the progress,